celiaarsen/cs4111-proj1/README.txt

 To run: python3 server.py
 Go to: http://35.185.0.229:8111 in a web browser

+Notes:
-Note: the postgres database is not currently live, so data will not load if tested now (after 12/1/19)
+-The postgres database is not currently live, so data will not load if tested now (after 12/1/19) -Replace line 301 in index.html with your Google Maps API Key
 *******************

 Project Goal: